 Most blog posts take me 1-2 weeks to write.
 But this one took me only 2 days.

 Socializing during a time like this will really help calm your mind and relax.
-Additionally, it will give you that much needed clarity to help you get back on track and focus on your work.
+Additionally, it will give you that much-needed clarity to help you get back on track and focus on your work.

-Likewise, keep contact with your Blogging Buddies and help them stay accountable by asking them about their work.
+Likewise, keep in contact with your Blogging Buddies and help them stay accountable by asking them about their work.

 By looking out for each other, we will be able to overcome this pandemic together very quickly.